-The marathon is a long-distance running event with an official distance of 42.195 kilometres (26 miles and 385 yards).
+The marathon has an official distance of 42.195 kilometres (26 miles and 385 yards).
 Most of us marathoners refer to it as a 26.2 mile race.
 Let's put some perspective on that.
 We're talking roughly the distance from the Muvico Theater in Thousand Oaks to Downtown Ventura (Main St at California St).

-That said, until fairly recently, there were no marathons run on Ventura County soil.
-When I began running in the mid 1990s, the closest marathons were in Los Angeles, Santa Clarita and Culver City.
-Now there are marathons in Ventura, Ojai and Camarillo as well as in nearby Malibu and Santa Barbara.
+Until fairly recently, there were no marathons run on Ventura County soil.
+When I began running in the mid 1990s, the closest marathons to us were in Los Angeles, Santa Clarita and Culver City.
+Now there are marathons in Ventura, Ojai and Camarillo.

 Los Angeles Marathon (www.lamarathon.com)

 - Time of Year: A Sunday usually in early to mid-March